garrandall/popular-music-data/tracks/love-bug-leave-my-heart-alone-martha-the-vandellas.md

 The love that left me came back haunting me
 He's like the ever changin' sun that warms my heart and leaves The love but tries to bite again
-Ooh I'm falling, the same old heartaches calling
+Oh I'm falling, the same old heartaches calling

 Oh yeah
 (Get out of here love bug, leave my heart alone)